 The downside to these trays is the pieces can get easily get mixed up, so have a good system the kids can keep in place.

 Plastic Storage Stacking for Craft and Hardware (6 Pack), Blue

 These bins come in red, blue, yellow and clear.
 You can stack them, line them up on shelves, or hang on hooks on pegboards.

 I like that my son can move his bins to the floor or to his play table.
 He keeps his bins on small shelves on his play table.

-- Larger containers for the sets – You can either break down larger Lego models into chunks or break them down completely.
+Larger Containers for Sets – You can either break down larger Lego models into chunks or break them down completely.
 Place in containers with the directions inside the box.
 You can label the container and tape a small photo of the set to the front.

 I’d rather not worry about losing pieces while on a family trip or a model getting crushed.
 But if your children really enjoys playing with Legos while on vacation, here are a couple ideas.

 I know my boys enjoy building and playing with Legos.
-Even though their Legos are used on a regular basis, doesn’t mean that the pieces have to appear to have blown up in the room!.
+Even though their Lego sets are used on a regular basis, doesn’t mean that the pieces have to appear to have blown up in the room!

 Decide which of the ways to organize Legos would be easiest for your child to keep up with.
 It may take a couple different systems to make it stick, since everyone operates differently.
 Have fun organizing and building!

 Cheering you on to a more simple life!